withastro/astro/packages/integrations/prefetch/README.md

 When you install the integration, the prefetch script is automatically added to every page in the project.
 Just add `rel="prefetch"` to any `<a />` links on your page and you're ready to go!

 In addition, you can add `rel="prefetch-intent"` to any `<a />` links on your page to prefetch them only when they are hovered over, touched, or focused.
-This is especially useful when you want to be conservative with your users' data usage.
+This is especially useful to conserve data usage when viewing your site.

 ## Configuration